zj6882917/aakinshin.net/en/_posts/dotnet/datetime.md

 As I mentioned previously, the WinAPI function for getting current time is `GetSystemTimeAsFileTime`.
 If you want to get the `FILETIME` with with the highest possible level of precision, you should use [GetSystemTimePreciseAsFileTime](https://msdn.microsoft.com/library/windows/desktop/hh706895.aspx).
 There is also the [GetSystemTime](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724390.aspx) function which returns [SYSTEMTIME](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724950.aspx): it works slowly but it returns current time in a well-suited format.
 You can convert `FILETIME` to `SYSTEMTIME` manually with help of the [FileTimeToSystemTime](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724280.aspx) function.

 In this section, only `GetSystemTimeAsFileTime` will be discussed.
 The resolution of this function may take different values.
-You can easily get configuration of your OS with help of the [ClockRes](https://technet.microsoft.com/en-us/sysinternals/bb897568.aspx) utility from the [Sysinternals Suite](https://technet.microsoft.com/en-us/sysinternals/bb842062.aspx).
+You can easily get the configuration of your OS with the help of the [ClockRes](https://technet.microsoft.com/en-us/sysinternals/bb897568.aspx) utility from the [Sysinternals Suite](https://technet.microsoft.com/en-us/sysinternals/bb842062.aspx).
 Here is a typical output on my laptop:

 ```
 > Clockres.exe